Accessibility Statement for The engineering project (T452)

 This module provides face-to-face and online tutorials.
 Each face-to-face tutorial offers an online alternative.
 Although not compulsory, attendance at tutorials will help you consolidate your learning.

 You may choose to undertake laboratory-based or field-based practical work as an optimal component of your project.

 Mathematical and scientific expressions and notations

 You will use mathematical and scientific symbols and expressions throughout the module and you may choose to use such notation in assessment.

 Diagrams and other visual content

-The study materials contain some diagrams, graphs and photographs.
-Reading, interpreting and producing examples of these is an important part of the study of this module and will form part of your project.
+The study materials contain only a few diagrams, graphs and photographs.
+However, reading, interpreting and producing graphical content are important elements of this module and will form part of your project.
 Figure descriptions are provided for all figures.

 You will be required to search for, and make use of, third-party material online and this is assessed.
 Literature searching is an integral part of T452 and the OU’s Library services are available to help you through any difficulties you may have with it.
 Alternatives for required/assessed research material can be provided to enable you to meet the Learning Outcomes of the module.

 Specialist reading material